WellyZhang/RAVEN/assets/README.md

 ## Naming

 You might notice that the actual naming in this dataset is slightly different from what's reported in our paper.
 This is mostly due to the fact that things like **2x2** or **3x3** do not have corresponding word vectors.
 They are now **distribute_four** and **distribute_nine**.
-To make the paper concise, we also remove certain adjectives. **Center** becomes **Center_Single** and sometimes comes with a component name.
+To make the paper concise, we also remove certain adjectives. **Center** was **Center_Single** and sometimes came with a component name.

-As depicted in the paper, embeddings for each of them are obtained from pre-trained GloVe vectors and held fixed during training.
+As described in the paper, embeddings for each of them are obtained from pre-trained GloVe vectors and held fixed during training.

 ## NPZ file